 4. At this point, if you do a show master status, you need to have a file with the mysql-bin incrementing number as well a position number.

 MariaDB [(none)]> show master status\G File: mysql-bin.000001 Position: 612 Binlog_Do_DB: Binlog_Ignore_DB: 1 row in set (0.00 sec)

 5. Now, move on to the Master2 server, I assume you have already start MariaDB, setting up mysql_secure_installation, and edit the /etc/hosts file etc..

 6. On Master2 edit your /etc/my.cnf file and on top enter the following parameter, after which you can restart the MariaDB service.

-7. Now on the Master1 server, do a dump of the database mysql and import it to Master2, so that we make sure it start and synchronize with the same conf.
-So, i did a dump of the mysql database on master1 and SCP it to master2
+7. Now on the Master1 server, do a dump of the database MySQL and import it to Master2, so that we make sure it starts and synchronize with the same conf.
+So, I did a dump of the MySQL database on master1 and SCP it to master2

-9. Now, we will temporarily run Master2 as slave.
+9. Now, we will temporarily run Master2 as the slave.

 MariaDB [(none)]> change master to master_host='master1', master_user='repli', master_password='replipassword', master_log_file='mysql-bin.000001', master_log_pos=612;

 MariaDB [(none)]> start slave;

 10. At this point, you would notice that the Slave is running correctly by verifying with a show slave status\G. Do check the Slave_IO_Running, Master_User, Log_Pos and the Slave_SQL_Running parameters.